Muscle Biomechanics: Trapezius Muscle

 The trapezius muscle is one of the most important muscles of our upper back and shoulder girdle.

-The trapezius has many different actions, involved in the movement of the cervical tract of the spine, scapula, and neck.
+The trapezius involves many different actions in the movement of the cervical tract of the spine, scapula, and neck.

-The Trapezius has the important function of the stabilizer of the scapula during many movements of our arm.
+The Trapezius has the important function of stabilising the scapula during many movements of our arm.

-For example, during the exercise of hummer curl, which involved mainly the Biceps Brachaii Muscle, the upper part of the Trapezius contracts to stabilize the scapula preventing it from being pulled down from the weight acting on the arm.
+For example, during the exercise of hummer curl, which involved mainly the Biceps Brachii Muscle, the upper part of the Trapezius contracts to stabilise the scapula, preventing it from being pulled down by the weight acting on the arm.

 Anatomy of the Trapezius Muscle

-The Trapezius Muscle is formed by twin muscles disposed on the two sides of the upper and middle spine.
+The Trapezius Muscle is formed by twin muscles positioned on the two sides of the upper and middle spine.
 It connects the two scapulas with the spine and head bones.

 1. Superior nuchal line.